Make It Happen Hypnotherapy

 Beating Cannabis Addiction with Hypnosis

 Hypnosis can be an effective way to quit smoking weed for those who have trouble with willpower or motivation.
 Through hypnosis, a hypnotherapist will guide you into a trance-like state and suggest the benefits from quitting smoking weed to your subconscious mind.
-Not only that, Hypnosis can help you increase your confidence and motivation to quit smoking weed so that you won’t experience relapse.

 The hypnotherapist will help you to reframe your thoughts and beliefs around marijuana use.
-This can help you overcome any cravings or urges to smoke marijuana, and you will find it so much easier to regain the control through working with the subconscious mind.
+This can help you overcome any cravings or urges to smoke marijuana, and you will find it so much easier to regain control through working with the subconscious mind.

-Quitting smoking weed is a personal decision that requires dedication and commitment.
-If a person is experiencing intense withdrawal symptoms from quitting weed, it’s important for them to seek support and guidance from a healthcare professional, e.g. a Hypnotherapist.
-An experienced Hypnotherapist can provide resources and tools to help support the person through the process of quitting.
+They can provide resources and tools to help support the person through the process of quitting.
 It’s also important for individuals to address any underlying mental health issues that might contribute to their dependence on weed, such as stress or anxiety.

 Frequently Asked Questions